FGS-MSc-CS-2022-023/PMNotes/Lecture 10.md

 typically purchases those things and bills the buyer for them.
 This is a really good contract to use if you don't know exactly how long your contract will last, because it protects both the buyer and seller.

+### More about contracts

+#### Figure out how you'll sort out potential sellers

+- There are a bunch of different documents you might want to send to sellers who want to bid on your work.
+You'll usually include the **contract statement of work (SOW)** so that sellers know exactly what work is involved.

+- An **invitation for bid (IFB)** is a document that tells sellers that you want them to submit proposals.
+You'll also hear of people using **requests for information (RFI)** and **requests for proposals (RFP)**.

+- There's another kind of invitation-an **invitation for quote (IFQ)**.
+This is a way to tell sellers that you want them to give you a quote on a fixed-price contract to do the work.

+- A purchase order is something you'll send out to a seller who you know that you want to work with.
+It's an agreement to pay for certain goods or services.

+#### Decide in advance on how you want to select the sellers.

+There are a lot of ways you can select a potential seller.
+Figuring out if a seller is appropriate for your work is something that takes a lot of talking and thinking-and there's no single, one-size-fits-all way of selecting sellers.
+But there are some things that you should definitely look for in any seller:

+- Can the seller actually do the work you need done?
+Howv much will the seller charge?

+- Can the seller cover any costs and expenses necessary to do the job?

+- Are there subcontractors involved that you need to know about?

+- Does the seller really understand everything in the SOW and contract?

+- Is the seller's project management capability up to the task?

+#### Pick a partner

+You've figured out what services you want to procure, and you've gone out and found a list of potential sellers.
+Now it's time to choose one of them to do the project work-and that's exactly what you do in Conduct Procurements

+- Internet Search: Companies will often use an Internet search to get in idea of the price range for the things they'll need to buy as part of the proposal.
+The more complex the procurement process, though, the less helpful this tool is.

+- **Advertising**: Sometimes the best way to get in touch with sellers is to place an ad.
+Also, sometimes you are required to take out an ad (like for some government-funded projects) in order to give all sellers full notice.

+- **Independent Estimates** A lot of the time, you don't have the expertise in your company to figure out whether or not a seller is quoting you a fair price.
+That's why you'll often turn to a third party to come up with an estimate of what the work should cost.

+- **Bidder Conferences**: It's really important that you make sure all of the bidders can compete in a fair, unbiased way.
+And the best way to do that is to get them all in a room together, so that they can ask questions about your contract.
+That way you don't give any one seller an advantage by providing inside information that the other sellers don't have access to.

+- **Expert Judgment**: Here's another case where it's really good to bring in someone from outside your project to help evaluate each proposal.
+You should bring in someone with a lot of specific expertise in the work being done to make sure the seller is up to the job.